vdclab/vdclab-wiki/NA-Sequence-Massager.md

 ## Notes from user
 - Easy to use
 - Can use to clean up sequences if non-ATCG letters are present
+- Many useful operations such as eliminating blanks, remiving line breaks

 ## Help